1. Taking selfies is a national sport

 I had banged a very hot brunette during the summer in 2015 in Lisbon, whom I had kept in touch with, asking me every time when I would go to Brazil to visit her.
 So February came and when I landed in the country and informed her that we would see each other in about ten days, she was more than glad, to say the least.

-We kept writing each other in between but two days before our meeting, when I was already confirming the last details, she suddenly went silent and I got absolutely no answer from her.
+We kept writing to each other in between but two days before our meeting and when I was already confirming the last details, she suddenly went silent and I got absolutely no answer from her.
 But since I am not 20 years old anymore, I understood immediately that she had found someone during the celebrations of the Recife Carnival.

 What I had not imagined, when later I checked her Facebook page, was that this someone would be a French blond girl, who “met her soul mate in the country of joy” (exactly the words she used on a picture they were showing together).
 Ah, these fucking cunts!